charisseysabel/chysbl-blog/_posts/2018-02-23-increase-color-contrast-with-css-vars.markdown

 ## Persist configuration
 We have all the mechanism in place but whenever we refresh the page, the configuration is gone.
 At this point, I thought of using localStorage.
 Its a cheap and easy way to save the configuration.
 The downside is that if you try to view the page in a different browser, our saved configuration won't take effect.
 Right now, I don't know what's the better way of storing such things, so I'll stick to localStorage for now.

-I want to make sure that when the component mounts, it should check the localStorage first and apply the configuration and update it when the configuration has changed.

-Then, when the component mounts, I want to check if the theme mode has already been saved in localStorage.
+When the component mounts, I want to check if the theme has already been saved in localStorage.
 If it's there, we call the `setTheme` method.
 Otherwise, we move on.
 {% highlight javascript %}
 // inside App component
 ...